valderman/haste-compiler/README.md

 small programs in the `examples` directory, to get started.

-Interfacing with Javascript
+Interfacing with JavaScript
 ---------------------------

-When writing programs you will probably want to use some native Javascript in your program; bindings to native libraries, for instance.
+When writing programs you will probably want to use some native JavaScript in your program; bindings to native libraries, for instance.
 There are two ways of doing this.
 You can either use the GHC FFI as described in `doc/js-externals.txt`, or you can use the Fay-like `ffi` function: